SharePoint Framework (SPFx) enterprise guidance

 Out-of-the-box, the SharePoint Framework Yeoman generator has templates for two client-side frameworks: React and Knockout.
 Over time, one can expect that the community adds more generators or sub-generators to use other client-side frameworks.
 Choosing React as your preferred client-side framework has an advantage because Microsoft has created a React version of the Office UI Fabric, so you will get the Office and Office 365 look and feel of your customization if that is something your organization prefers.

 The fourth thing to plan for is how and where you deploy your solution artifacts, that is in what CDN are your generated script bundles and assets stored.
 Out-of-the-box, in the Gulp tasks included in the toolchain, only Azure Blob storage and Azure CDN is supported.
 This might be a very good option if you can manage an Azure subscription and share your assets between multiple tenants.
 Another very common scenario is to use SharePoint Online, and its CDN feature, as a host for the artifacts.
-This, however, requires that you modify the toolchain and optionally create custom Gulp tasks to manage.
+Starting from the SharePoint Framework v1.4, static assets are by default packaged inside of the SharePoint Framework package.
+When this package is deployed in the app catalog, they are automatically hosted either from Office 365 CDN (if enabled) or from an app catalog URL.

 Finally, developers will need to think about application life cycle management (ALM): the way you manage source code and versioning, automatic build, testing, and deployment etc. Most common source code versioning systems can be used such as Git, GitHub, or Visual Studio Team Systems.